nkodama/HoI2Editor/HoI2Editor/Documents/En/readme.txt

-Alternative HoI2 Editor Ver 0.45
+Alternative HoI2 Editor Ver 0.46

 - What is this?

 A data editor for DH, AoD, and HoI2DDA.
-It supports editing leaders, ministers, tech teams, provinces, tech trees, unit models, misc settings, unit names, unit model names, corps names, and random leader names.
+It supports editing leaders, ministers, tech teams, provinces, tech trees, unit models, misc settings, unit names, unit model names, corps names, random leader names, and scenarios.
 It also supports moddir.

 - How to use?